 Meet Our Leadership

-Our dedicated team brings passion for elder care and a deep bench of experience.
+Our dedicated team brings passion for seniors and a deep bench of experience

 As the fourth-generation of a family of long-term care providers, it was probably inevitable that Phil Fogg Jr. would devote his life to serving seniors.
 His great-grandmother was one of Oregon’s pioneers in the profession, and by the age of only 13, he was already working in his father’s facilities—doing laundry, washing dishes, making beds or whatever else was needed.
 “It felt like my second home,” he recalls, “and the residents became like family.”